MIDS-scaling-up/rootOnUSBforNano/README.md

-# rootOnNVMe
+# rootOnUSBforNano
-Switch the rootfs to a NVMe SSD on the Jetson Xavier NX and Jetson AGX Xavier
+Switch the rootfs to an USB SSD on the Nano.
+Ideally, we'd boot direclty from the USB drive, but with JetPack 4.6, this isn't working at the moment

-These scripts install a service which runs at startup to point the rootfs to a SSD installed on /dev/nvme0 (the M.2 Key M slot).
+This is based on the approach used with the NX.

+This script is updated to use sda1.
+If your USB drive is on a different device, you'll need to review and update the scripts in this repo, including the ones in the data directory.

 This is taken from the NVIDIA Jetson AGX Xavier forum https://forums.developer.nvidia.com/t/how-to-boot-from-nvme-ssd/65147/22, written by user crazy_yorik (https://forums.developer.nvidia.com/u/crazy_yorick).
 Thank you crazy_yorik!

-This procedure should be done on a fresh install of the SD card using JetPack 4.3+.
-Install the SSD into the M.2 Key M slot of the Jetson, and format it gpt, ext4, and setup a partition (p1).
-The AGX Xavier uses eMMC, the Xavier NX uses a SD card in the boot sequence.
+This procedure should be done on a fresh install of the SD card using JetPack 4.6.
+Install the USB 3.0 drive Jetson, and format it gpt, ext4, and setup a partition (p1)

 Next, copy the rootfs of the eMMC/SD card to the SSD
 ```